andresmascl/andresmascl/README.md

 # Welcome!

 ### What I am currently working on
 A voice assistant + playwright integration project in Python.
-Just for learning purposes and own home use.
+For learning purposes and own home use.

 ### Proyects I have worked on